JojoReikun/DOKA/README.md

 ```

 #### Ubuntu:
+**Note:** If you are using the preconfigured conda environment, you will **not** need to follow these steps

-To upgrade certain packages run:
+To upgrade important packages run:
 ```
 sudo apt-get update
 sudo apt-get install python3-tk python3-pil python3-pil.imagetk